Azure/iot-central-paad/docs/Bluetooth.md

 ## Implementing devices

     Note: Currently, the PaaD application supports reading data from BLE advertisements only.
-It does not support the BLE connection mechanism, nor reading/writing data to/from characteristics or services.
+It does not support the BLE connection mechanism, nor reading/writing data to/from BLE characteristics or services.

 ### Implementation structure